intrvertmichael/twttr/README.md

 ![Twitter Banner](./readme-images/twitter.jpg)

+See deployed version here !
+[NodeTwttr on Heroku](https://nodetwttr.herokuapp.com) Please give it a few seconds for the heroku cold start time.

 # Twitter Clone
 After completing [FullStackOpen](https://fullstackopen.com/en/) I wanted to work on a project to put all the backend skills that I learned to practice.
 I decided to work on a Twitter clone.
 The project began with the simple functionality, but after completing the base functions I kept adding to it.